gnulag/gnulag.net/README.md

 * **Romanson**: Not roman, but son.
 Somewhere in a shitty 3rd world cuntry.
 Been bitching about not having a bio while being a bio student.
 The absolute botman.
 * **lanosz**: Resident slav, actually the only sane person in the entire channel (source: lanosz). ~~Bash scripting leviathan~~ Slave to emacs.
 Catbottom wont stop obsessing over him.
 Actually learned interslavic due too autism.
 * **IndyJoenz** Came back recently.
 Doing l33t h4x and ascii arts.
 Mascot of the channel, representing its spirit.
 Has DukeTogo as a bot.
-* **d1pl0mat**: He often disappears for months on end with no explanation; this is normal.
-Learning webshit and doing okay at it. ~~Is trying to popularize the `.gvy` file extension because `.groovy` is irritatingly long.~~ Has _officially_ added `.gvy` as a recognized mimetype on most Unix-based desktops.
+* **d1pl0mat**: ~~He~~ She often disappears for months on end with no explanation; this is normal.
+Helldesk rep for an actually-pretty-awesome security company.
+Is the reason `.gvy` is a recognized mimetype for Groovy source code on most Unix-based desktops[^4].
 * **k33k**: master hacker and shitposter with an ego bigger than your mum.
 In combat, pommels opponents into the ground.
 * **basso**: his servers are more _bronken_ than audron's (emanating smoke signals so owner knows what's up).
 Great memeposter.
 * **WnB**: has great knowledge but prefers getting erect.
 Posts fap materials constantly.
 Biggest ~~dick~~ duck hunter in the history of **#gnulag**